rubiojr/essex-fog/README.md

 ## Associate a public IP to the server

-Create if there are no floating ips available

-If we find a free ip, not used by any instance, use that.

     ip = conn.addresses.find { |ip| ip.instance_id.nil? }

-Otherwise create it
+If we find a free IP, not being used by any instance, use that.
+Otherwise, create it:

     if ip.nil?
       puts 'Creating IP...'
       ip = conn.addresses.create
     end

-Associate the IP address to the server
+Associate the IP address to the server:

     ip.server = server